 Your lawyer is your advocate against aggressive behavior.
 You are not legally required to discuss your case with insurance companies or lawyers for the negligent party.
-Any correspond from these parties should be forwarded to your attorney.
+Any correspondence from these parties should be forwarded to your attorney.

-Types of Compensation for Victims
+Types Of Compensation For Victims

 Victims of motorcycle accidents face new financial and physical challenges.
 They may be suffering from horrific pain, disfigurement or emotional distress.
 Medical fees, lost wages, and vehicle repairs create new financial stresses.

 Victims are entitled to compensation for any and all emotional, physical and financial costs associated with the accident.
-There are two types of compensation: Compensatory and punitive damages.
+There are two types of compensation: compensatory and punitive damages.

-Compensatory damages.
 Compensatory damages cover any out-of-pocket and future costs related to the accident, and are provided to make a victim “whole” following an accident.
 Compensatory damages may help cover: